allenrattler/AllenRattler-Analytics-Portfolio/README.md

 # AllenRattler Analytics Portfolio

-**Elementary educator transitioning into data analytics, with experience using student performance data to drive instructional decisions and six years of healthcare billing, collections, and claims-resolution experience.
+**Elementary educator transitioning into data analytics, with experience using student performance data to guide instructional decisions and six years of healthcare billing, collections, and claims-resolution experience.
 Building analytics solutions across education, healthcare, and finance.**

-This portfolio documents a complete career transition into data analytics — built project by project, industry by industry, in public.
-Every project follows the same end-to-end workflow: Claude-assisted synthetic data generation using Python → Excel/Power Query cleaning → PostgreSQL analysis → Power BI visualization.
-Each project introduces deliberate technical evolutions to demonstrate progressive skill growth.
+This portfolio documents my transition into data analytics through progressively more advanced portfolio projects across multiple industries.
+Each project follows a structured workflow:

+**Claude-assisted synthetic data generation using Python → Excel/Power Query cleaning → PostgreSQL analysis → Power BI visualization**

+Claude was used to generate the Python code responsible for creating the synthetic datasets and to support technical problem solving throughout project development.
+Python is not presented as an independently developed programming skill.

 ---